-All children with SEND have an individualised SEND Support Plan, which is a live document and changes as the child's needs change.
+All children at SEND Support or EHCP Level have an individualised SEND Support Plan, which is a live document and changes as the child's needs change.
 The Plan is formally reviewed once a term as part of the SEND Review process.
 Parents, children, class teachers, learning support assistants and the SENDCo are part of the review process.
 We are changing the format of our SEND Support Plans this year, so that all the information is contained in one document.
 The existing plans show sections in different documents.

-The SEND Support Plan has several sections:
+The SEND Support Plan has several sections.
+Examples are below.